johnholloway77/dragonSlayer/README.md

 * Developer: `Dorgee Lama (lamd2721)`
 * Developer: `John Nisperos (nisj2721)`

+DragonSlayer is a simple text adventure game in the style of such late 70s/early 80s classics as Colossal Cave Adventure, but far simpler.

+Use prompts like `look at [noun]`, `pickup [noun]`, `go [direction]`, `attack [noun] with [noun]`, `eat [noun]` to make your way through the Kingdom of King Erebus and kill the dragon that burned down your cottage and barbequed your roommate (although we know you're not upset to now have a place to yourself).
+If you need a refresher on the commands simply type `help`.
+To give up your quest type `exit`.

 ## Important Notice Regarding Gitlab Pipeline

 Due to the dependency on the ncurses library (see below), the application will not build on the cs.uleth.ca